SimpleDataLabsInc/prophecy-docs/docs/concepts/fabrics/fabrics.md

 - **Credentials and Secrets**
   - Prophecy enables you to store credentials safely in the Databricks environment.
 You can store key-value pairs as secrets that are made available for reading to the running workflows.
   - Please note that after a secret is created it is only readable by a running Job.
 Prophecy does not have access to this value.

+## Hands on

+Get started with hands-on guides.
+Learn step by step how to connect to your execution engine by creating a Fabric:

+1. Create a SQL Fabric with a JDBC or Unity Catalog connection following [this guide](/docs/getting-started/getting-started-with-low-code-sql.md#23-setup-prophecys-Fabric).
+2. Create a Databricks Fabric following [these steps](/docs/low-code-spark/Fabrics/create-a-Fabric.md).
+3. Create an EMR Fabric with Livy step by step [here](/docs/low-code-spark/Fabrics/emr-Fabric.md).